-BWC has committed to the food care of 11 baboons now safely at a sanctuary for life, after being freed from a medical research facility.
-This requires roughly R250 000 over the next 5 years and your financial contribution will go towards assisting us with these costs.
+BWC has committed to the food care of the baboons now safely at a sanctuary for life, after being freed from a medical research facility.
+This has required roughly R250 000 over the last 5 years and your financial contribution will go towards assisting us with these ongoing costs.

 Beauty without Cruelty | Standard Bank - Branch: 025109 - Savings Acc: 077 491 645077 491 645 | Swift Number: SBZAZAJJ